 This course will focus on the principles and use of heat, cold, water, light and traditional massage as they relate to physical therapy.
 Topics include: proper preparation of patients, treatment areas and equipment, application of hot and cold packs, paraffin, whirlpool, infrared, ultraviolet, basic massage, intermittent compression, sterile technique and wound debridement.
 Physical therapy techniques for the treatment of respiratory disorders are included.
+Prerequisite: SCT101 Pre- or Coreguisite: SCB204, SCT202

-Prerequisite: SCT101 Pre- or Corequisite: SCB204, SCT202
+Fre- or Corequisite: SCB204, SC1202